cognitivecomputations/dolphin-math/README.md

 ## Purpose

-This project generates synthetic math problems covering various arithmetic and algebra topics.
+This project, generates synthetic math problems covering various arithmetic and algebra topics.
 Crucially, it also generates detailed, step-by-step solutions intended to mimic the process a human would follow when solving the problem manually (like a "visible scratchpad").

 The output is designed for training language models to perform multi-step mathematical reasoning.